TheCoreTeam/core_scheduler/README.md

 # DLLM.py

-This is a toy project to validate the ideas of DLLM.cpp, good for learning and playing.
+This is a toy project to validate the ideas of CoreScheduler, good for learning and playing.

 ## Usage